stripe/stripe-terminal-ios/README.md

 1. Navigate to the `Example` folder, and open `Example.xcodeproj`.
 2. In `RootViewController.swift`, set your Stripe Account's test secret API key.
 A backend simulator has been included as part of the example app for demonstration purposes only.
 Note that you should _never_ store your Stripe account's secret API key in your own app.
 For more information, see https://stripe.com/docs/keys
 3. Build and run the app.
-The Stripe Terminal SDK includes a simple Reader Simulator, so you can get started without any physical hardware.
+Stripe Terminal comes with a simple reader simulator, so you can get started without any physical hardware.

 Note: the example app comes with the Stripe Terminal SDK pre-installed, but uses a few other dependencies.
 We've included pre-built dependencies using Swift 4.2.
 You may need to run `./setup.sh` to re-build the app's dependencies for your environment.